Understanding the Performance of Learning Precoding Policy with GNN and CNNs: EdgeGNN for Learning Precoding Policy

 A variety of processing, pooling, and combination functions can be chosen.
-To express the update equation of the EdgeGNN in matrix form for connecting to other DNNs later, we employ linear processing, $\mathrm{sum}(\cdot)$ pooling, and a simple combination function.
-Then, the hidden representations of edge $(k,n)$ in the $l$th layer are updated as
+To express the update equation of the EdgeGNN in matrix form for the sake of connecting to other DNNs later, we employ linear processing, $\mathrm{sum}(\cdot)$ pooling, and a simple combination function.
+Then, the hidden representations of edge $(k,n)$ in the $l$th layer are updated as where $\phi(\cdot)$ is an activation function, and $\mathbf{O}_\mathrm{G},\mathbf{P}_\mathrm{G},\mathbf{Q}_\mathrm{G}\in\mathbb{R}^{C_l{\times}C_{l-1}}$ are the trainable weight matrices.
+Here and in the sequel, we omit the superscript $(l)$ of the activation function and the weight matrices for notational simplicity.